 RainCoast is a 100% non profit.
 As in all donations, adoption fees, fundraiser earnings and merchandise sales go directly back towards rescuing more dogs and cats, and caring for the rescue dogs and cats we already are caring for here.
-RainCoast is 1005 volunteer based and does not take any money for personal profit.
+RainCoast is completely volunteer based and does not take any money for personal profit

 WHAT DOES RAINCOAST DOG RESCUE SOCIETY DO?

-As part of this PET project we will accept dog, cat, bird, fish or rabbit food, and new or used dog or cat items, and disperse them to individuals and throughout communities to those who have pets that needs a little extra help and support.
-We also offer vet care to these individuals and communities with animals in need of some extra support.
+As part of this PET project we accept a wide variety of animal food, and new or used items so we can disperse them to pet owners throughout the community who are in need of some extra support.
+We also offer vet care to these individuals and communities with animals in need of some assistance with medical needs.

-Another part of our PET Project is where we have been working with outreach workers and nurses within the Southern Vancouver Island community.
-Helping the street community and their owners with their animals with vet care and supplies that are struggling to get by and survive through the opiate epidemic.
-We are currently working with the Rock Bay landing and Arbutus shelter, Travelodge, Pauls Motor Inn, Comfort Inn and Johnson Street building in Victoria, and the Sooke food bank in Sooke.
+Another part of our PET Project is our partnership with outreach workers and nurses within the Southern Vancouver Island community and the downtown east side of Vancouver.
+We have been able to support people experiencing homelessness or unstable housing with vet care and supplies for their animals.
+We know that many are struggling to get by and survive through the opiate epidemic and the COVID-10 pandemic, and we are so happy to be trusted to work with this community.
+Some of the housing sites we currently partner with are: Rock Bay landing, Arbutus shelter, Travelodge, Paul’s Motor Inn, Comfort Inn and Johnson Street building in Victoria, and the Sooke food bank.

-One of the biggest and most proud parts for us within our PET Project has been getting to make strong bonds, partnerships and friendships with First Nations communities here on Vancouver Island and throughout Canada.
-We help out with dog and cat food, and all sorts of supplies to any community and their members that are looking for some extra support for them and their animals when needed.
-We also help with organizing vet care, spay and neuter clinics, training, education and awareness for anyone looking for it within these communities, and take on any dogs or cats needing to find new homes by request.
+A part of our PET Project that we are most proud of has been the opportunity to develop strong bonds, partnerships and friendships with First Nations communities here on Vancouver Island and throughout Canada.
+We help out by providing pet food and various supplies to communities and their members that are looking for some extra support for their animals.
+We are able to organize vet care, spay and neuter clinics, training, education and awareness for anyone in need within these communities, and take on any dogs or cats needing to find new homes by request.

-We proudly are currently working with the Pacheedaht First Nations community in Port Renfrew, BC.
-The Sc’ianew First Nations community in Beecher Bay, East Sooke, BC.
-The Heiltsuk First Nations community located on Campbell Island in Bella Bella, BC.
-The Peter Ballantyne Cree Nation in Northern Saskatchewan.
+We proudly are currently working with the Pacheedaht First Nations community in Port Renfrew, BC; the Sc’ianew First Nations community in Beecher Bay, East Sooke, BC; The Heiltsuk First Nations community located on Campbell Island in Bella Bella, BC; and the Peter Ballantyne Cree Nation in Northern Saskatchewan.

 HOW DOES RAINCOAST DOG RESCUE SOCIETY RESCUE THEIR DOGS?

-RainCoast Dog Rescue Society rescues all of their dogs with the utmost love and care for the dogs well-being and rehabilitation.
-Depending on the severity of the case, some dogs can take months to rehabilitate, and in some cases the dogs are ready for adoption within a short time.
-All of our dogs are assessed and temperament tested, given different levels of training started depending on the dogs needs, a full health check, fully vaccinated, de-wormed, flea and tick treatment, spayed or neutered if over 6 months of age, (but the spay or neuter must be done by contract when applicable on a vet recommendation).
-All the dogs RainCoast Dog Rescue rescues are either personally fostered by us on the RainCoast property or placed into responsible foster homes before being placed up for adoption.
-This is to see if any unforeseen medical or temperament issues come out prior to being placed up for adoption or adopted out.
-We take great pride in the safety, health, care, love, and rehabilitation of all our rescue dogs.
+RainCoast Dog Rescue Society rescues all of their cats and dogs with the utmost love and care.
+Depending on the severity of the case, some cats or dogs may be ready for adoption in a short time, but some may take months or years to rehabilitate.
+All of our cats dogs are assessed and temperament tested.
+They receive a full health check and are fully vaccinated, de-wormed, given flea/tick treatment, and spayed or neutered.
+All the cats and dogs we rescue are placed into responsible foster homes before being placed up for adoption.
+This is to help them open up, feel safe and start to show their personality.
+Foster homes also allow us to start some training, provide an opportunity for any unforeseen medical or temperament issues to come out prior to being placed up for adoption.
+We take great pride in the safety, health, care, love, and rehabilitation of all our rescue cats and dogs.
 We dedicate our lives to rescuing and rehabilitating these beautiful animals.